 One issue freelancers face when it comes to keeping up with assignments or continuing the holiday job search is that often there are more people around during the holidays.
 Family comes to visit.
 Friends want to gather.
 Children are home from school.
 Make sure to prioritize your work for a certain amount of the day or week.
 Just set boundaries and close yourself off in the office for an hour or two and you’ll make great progress.

 5. Work Ahead

-If you know you’re going to have twenty people at your house or travel plans that last for two weeks, put your nose to the grindstone ahead of time.
-Land jobs early, plan to finish assignments early or at least get a head start on them and you’ll have much more free time when you need it.
+If you know you’ll have 20 people at your house or travel plans that last for two weeks, put your nose to the grindstone ahead of time.
+Land jobs early, plan to finish assignments early, or at least get a head start on them and you’ll have much more free time when you need it.
 Plus, no one enjoys a last minute scramble to get things done.